Oven Temperature Playbook

 Should I always reduce bake time if I increase temperature?

-Treat bake time as a check window, not an automatic reduction.
-When you raise oven heat, begin checking several minutes earlier than the sea-level recipe and pull when structure cues are right.
-The exact pull time depends on pan, oven behavior, and recipe density.
+No. Use bake time as a check window, not an automatic reduction.
+When you raise oven temperature, begin checking several minutes earlier and pull when the structure cues are right.
+Dense batters and loaf pans may still need a long total bake even with a hotter oven.

 Why does my cake still sink after I raised temperature?

-Sinking after a temperature increase usually means expansion pressure is still too high relative to structure set.
+Sinking after a temperature increase usually means expansion pressure is still too high for the structure.
 Keep the useful heat change, then trim leavening or sugar slightly.
-If center stability is improved but texture is dry, keep the structure fixes and add a modest liquid adjustment.
+If stability improves but the crumb dries out, keep the structure fix and add modest liquid support.

 Does convection change high altitude temperature strategy?